Empire: Definition

 Since the beginning, mainstream historians of empire were puzzled: as the highest stage of capitalism, imperialism cannot exist before 1876.
 Such a concept is not very helpful “if we do not know for certain whether it fits the facts of two millennia or… two generations.”
-Kenneth Waltz believed that the cause (capitalism) appears much younger than the effect (imperialism).
-He believed that it is as though Newton explained gravitation by a certain 17th century phenomenon ignoring that gravitation operated earlier.
+Kenneth Waltz believed that the cause of imperialism was capitalism, but appears much younger than the effect (imperialism).
+He believed that it is as though Newton explained gravitation by a 17th-century phenomenon, ignoring that gravitation operated earlier.
 Lenin’s work was interpreted as political pamphlet rather than scientific thesis, suitable for "the half-educated whose power of criticism was not fully developed," and calling them to hunt the “invisible hand” of economic exploitation.
 According to Michael Doyle, thus imperialism turned into an economic and European phenomenon.
 The pamphlet re-defined empire as the original sin of European peoples, who corrupted an 'innocent world', and the belief became wholeheartedly shared all over the non-Western world.
 In this world, the word imperialist became "the 20th-century version of the devil" who has constant designs on their sovereignty and economic growth.

-Few historians follow the Marxist approach and most recognize that imperialism predates the European colonialism and capitalism by at least four millenia.
+Most historians recognize imperialism predates European colonialism by several millennia.
 In the early 21st century, most theories of empire still were Eurocentric, reflecting the brief period when European empires dominated the world.
-This perspective, according to the 2021 Oxford World History of Empire, must be widened and the "Age of Imperialism" situated within a proper world history of empires.
-Millennia had passed before Europe could claim to dictate the course of world history and a significant time has passed since.
+This perspective, according to the 2021 Oxford World History of Eire, must be widened and the "Age of Imperialism" situated within a proper world history of empires.
+Millennia had passed before Europe could claim to dictate the course of world history.